skbharti/skbharti.github.io/_teaching/2019-fall-teaching-1.md

 location: "Madison, US"
 ---

-The course introduces the principles of object oriented programming with a focus on fundamentals of advanced data structures.
+This course covers the principles of object oriented programming with a focus on fundamentals of advanced data structures.
 - Academic Sessions : Fall'19, Spring'20
 - Instructors : Gary Dahl, Mouna Kacem, Hobbes Legault